 Elizabeth Garrett Anderson School, Islington joined MiSST in 2018.

 Our mantra for the music department is ‘Music is for Everyone’.
-This past school year, despite its hardships, has been one of musical flourish for EGA.
-With students learning topics in lockdown such as South Asian Music, Songwriting and Instruments of the Orchestra, our students have never stopped.
-With online music collaborations for International Women’s Day, video performances for virtual assemblies and our most recent Battle of the Bands competition, we have continued to thrive in our music department.
+This past school year, after a difficult time in the pandemic, has been one of musical flourish for EGA.
+Within the department at EGA, we elxore a breadth and depth of musical genres and skills through a variety of musical styles and allow for students to discover their inner creativity and musicianship within.
 MiSST is an integral part of what we do in EGA.
-Our year 7 students have committed themselves to getting their violin and viola skills up to scratch.
+Our students have committed themselves to getting their instrumental skills up to scratch.
 Although the lockdown brought learning gaps with it, we are well and truly back on track with it all.

 Quote from MiSST student